ibm-cloud-docs/sap/sap-monitoring-metric-forwarding-config.md

 ## Next steps
 {: mon-metric-forwarding-next-steps}

-To visualise the metrics collected by Prometheus server go to the [Launch the monitoring web UI and work with dashboards](/docs/sap?topic=sap-mon-launch-web-ui-dashboards).
+To visualize the metrics that are collected by the Prometheus server, see [Launch the monitoring web UI and work with dashboards](/docs/sap?topic=sap-mon-launch-web-ui-dashboards).